Our Layouts

 A working roundhouse.

-Notice the three engines in this photo are each ready to leave the roundhouse.
+Notice the three locomotives in this photo are each ready to leave the roundhouse.

 The following videos demonstrate the size of Z Scale and how you may make your layout.

-The following photos and movie show one of the Clubs Z scale layouts withe the track, trains, buildings, and scenery.
+The following photos and movie show one of the Clubs Z scale layouts with the track, trains, buildings, and scenery.

 This is an example of one of the Club’s Z scale train layouts.
 Note the detail for the track, trains, buildings, and scenery.